Better Globe Forestry Ltd.

 Like most major companies, BGF works as a group of companies, with each company focusing on a different aspect of operations.
 The Better Globe Group consists of a range of companies in various sectors, all geared towards the common goal of reducing extreme poverty in East Africa’s arid and semi-arid areas through massive tree planting.

-Better Globe Forestry Ltd. (“BGF”) is a Kenyan company, privately owned by the founders, who also work in the company.
-Better Globe Forestry Ltd. is a contracting party in all partnerships in Kenya and Uganda.
-BGF are also the ones who plant and take care of the trees that you buy as a customer of Better Globe AS.
+BGF is a Kenyan social enterprise in the forestry sector, privately owned by its founders, who also work for the company.
+BGF is the contracting party in all partnerships in Kenya and Uganda.
+BGF is also the local agent that plants and takes care of the trees that you buy and donate through Better Globe AS.

-This is a time-consuming way to work, but in return, BGF get important local support for all their businesses and reduce problems with corruption to a minimum.
-It also means that BGF naturally avoid so-called “land grabbing” and all the problems that it can lead to, for BGF and the business community.
+Unlike many other forestry companies, BGF works “bottom-up.”
+They do that by anchoring all projects and decisions on a local level and then work their way upwards in the decision process.
+This process of starting on the local level is a time-consuming way to work.
+But in return, BGF gets important local support for all their businesses and reduces problems with corruption to a minimum.
+It also means that BGF naturally avoids so-called “land grabbing” and all of the issues that it can lead to, for BGF and the business community.

-2017 BGF has planted more than 1 800 000 trees in a few thousand hectares of land in semi-arid areas.
+2017 BGF has planted more than 1,000,000 trees in a few thousand hectares of land in semi-arid areas.

 The magazine “Miti”

 BGF also publishes “Miti Magazine” (“miti” translates to “tree” in Swahili).
 The industry magazine is about commercial tree planting in East Africa, emphasizing arid and semi-arid areas.
 Miti Magazine is used as reference material on the forest industry and by scientists, farmers and students.